Guest007/Rosenfox/About-config_Short_manual_en-US.md

 The Web Applications specification defines a mechanism allowing web pages to store information with a web browser - client-side session and persistent storage.
 Switch to:

     dom.storage.enabled=false

 http://kb.mozillazine.org/Dom.storage.enabled

 https://en.wikipedia.org/wiki/Document_Object_Model

 - DOM JavaScript

 When a web page is loaded, the browser creates a Document Object Model of the page.
 To prevent probably not-secure or potentially dangerous actions:

-JavaScript can add, change, and remove all the HTML elements and attributes in the page;
+a) JavaScript can add, change, and remove all the HTML elements and attributes in the page.

-JavaScript can change all the CSS styles in the page;
+b) JavaScript can change all the CSS styles in the page.

-JavaScript can react to all existing events in the page;
+c) JavaScript can react to all existing events in the page.

-JavaScript can create new events in the page
+d) JavaScript can create new events in the page.

-you must set:
+You must set:

     dom.allow_scripts_to_close_windows=false
     dom.disable_window_flip=true